 Jesuit-educated alumni all over the Puget Sound region are doing amazing things to live out the mission of being men and women for others.
-Each month, Magis will be featuring alumni who are faithfully serving and leading out of the mission of Jesuit education in their own unique ways via a new campaign titled "I am Magis.
-We are Magis".
+Each month, Magis features alumni who are faithfully serving and leading out of the mission of Jesuit education in their own unique ways.
 Read below for our featured stories.

 Magis wants to hear how you or a Jesuit-educated friend, couple, family, or community is living out the mission and values of Jesuit education in everyday life.
 To nominate yourself or someone you know, click here to get the application.
-Selected alumni will be highlighted on this page and the monthly Magis eNewsletter, as well as receive a Magis t-shirt featuring our new logo!
+Selected alumni will be highlighted on this page and the monthly Magis eNewsletter!

 For the first time since it started in 2007, Professionals Without Borders at Seattle University is opening their service trip to Nicaragua to Jesuit alumni.
 The concept is simple: connect students, staff, and now alumni with skilled trades people (plumbers, electricians, engineers, etc.) to complete small, but substantial, projects for people in need.
 This will be the third trip to Nuestros Pequenos Hermanos (Our Little Brothers and Sisters), home to 250 children located in Jinotepe, a 45 minute drive from Managua.
 Click here to read more about this opportunity!